NeoMutt: Terminal-Native Email for the Keyboard-Driven Developer

 Offline Account Example (Outlook)

-From outlook-offline:
+From accounts/work/config-offline:

 # Source encrypted credentials